 Ah, fall, a perfect time for a spicy pumpkin soup!
 This soup comes together quickly, and has warm notes of ginger, curry, cumin, coriander, and black pepper.
 Great flavor additions that enhance not detract from the pumpkin.

 What gives the soup its heat?
-Not chili this time, but some freshly grated ginger.
+Not chili this time, but some freshly minced ginger.
 I love the zing ginger brings to the soup.
 (If it’s too much for you, just scale back.)

 This recipe is a major upgrade from a soup we posted in 2006.
 I was never quite satisfied with that soup.
 This one nails it.
 If you liked the original, I think you’ll love the new and improved version!
 (BTW, you can still find the original on the Internet Archive here.